Adobe-CEP/Samples/PProPanel/ReadMe.md

 	./ZXPSignCmd -sign panelDir/ PanelName.zxp certificate.p12 password -tsa https://timestamp.geotrust.com/tsa

 Submit your panel to the [Adobe Add-Ons site](https://www.adobeexchange.com/producer) for approval, and distribution.
-You can also directly supply the .zxp file enterprise customers, and those who do not connect their systems to the public internet, for installation using [ExManCmd](https://www.adobeexchange.com/resources/27), the command line version of Extension Manager.
+You can also directly supply the .zxp file enterprise customers, and those who do not connect their systems to the public internet, for installation using [ExManCmd](https://www.adobeexchange.com/resources/28), the command line version of Extension Manager.

+If you encounter any issues with the Add-Ons store or ExManCmd, please [contact the Add-Ons team](mailto:avetting@adobe.com).